-If you want to increase your strength as well as your muscle size, and maybe burn off some excess fat at the same time, there’s probably no better way of doing it than with a 5X5 workout routine.
+If you want to increase your strength as well as your muscle size, there’s probably no better way of doing that than with a 5X5 workout routine.

-The 5X5 system of training has been used for decades and is still one of the most popular training protocols around for the simple reason that it is so effective.
+The 5X5 system of training has been around for decades, and it's still one of the most popular training protocols around for the simple reason that it is so effective.

 Reg Park used it in the 1950’s to build 20 inch arms and a 500lb bench press before steroids were ever used in the sport.
-Arnold Schwarzenegger (whose mentor was Reg Park) later used it in his training to lay down a solid foundation well before he ever used body part splits or higher rep training.
+Arnold Schwarzenegger (whose mentor was Reg Park) later used it in his training to lay down a solid foundation well before he ever used more conventional "bodybuilder style" training.
 And the method was further popularized in the 1970’s by legendary football strength coach Bill Starr, who used it to train all his athletes.

 What Is The 5X5 Workout Program?

-5X5 training is best used with the big compound exercises, and it is normally done as a full body workout, although upper/lower splits can be just as effective - especially for those who have been training for a while.
+5X5 training is best done with the big compound exercises, and it is normally set up as a full body workout, although an upper/lower split or even a push/pull/legs split can be equally effective - especially for those who have been training for a while.

 A typical full body routine would involve a squat or a deadlift together with an upper body push and an upper body pull.
 Assistance exercises may be added afterwards if desired, but these would usually be done for a more conventional set and rep scheme such as 3 sets of 8.